abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 # Bugs

-1) Deprecated statements are including errata versions - should only report major/minor version
+1) Deprecated statements are picked up from errata versions - should only report major/minor version

 2) Version included in heading for common objects.
 Perhaps an option (don't want this normally).
 Style is different (remove parenthesis).

-3) Enum version added isn't working properly.
+3) Enum version added is picking up errata versions due to generated JSON schemas.
+Schema issue, not a doc generator problem.
 See Processor/ProcessorType Core and Thread (show 1.0.5).
 See UpdateService/TransferProtocolType NFS (should show 1.3+)

 # Manual Fix-ups required prior to Release